-Are you currently facing one of these criminal charges in Lexington, KY?
-If so, please do not hesitate to get in touch with the knowledgeable defense lawyers at Oakley & Oakley, LLC.
-Our team has been assisting clients with legal issues of this nature for years, and we would love to do the same for you.
+Are you currently facing one of these criminal charges in Lexington?
+If so, please do not hesitate to get in touch with me at Oakley & Oakley, LLC.
+I have been assisting clients with legal issues of this nature for years, and I would love to do the same for you.

-- Class D Felonies: As long as five years in state prison and a fine of up to $10,000
+- Class D felonies: As many as five years in state prison and a fine of up to $10,000

-- Class C Felonies: As long as ten years in state prison and a fine of up to $10,000
+- Class C felonies: As many as 10 years in state prison and a fine of up to $10,000

-- Class B Felonies: As long as 20 years in state prison and a fine of up to $10,000
+- Class B felonies: As many as 20 years in state prison and a fine of up to $10,000

-- Immigration Trouble: Convicted felons often have difficulty getting their Green Cards renewed.
-Some even face deportation upon their release from prison.
+- Immigration trouble: Convicted felons often have difficulty getting their green cards renewed.
+Some even face deportation upon their releases from prison.

-At Oakley & Oakley, LLC, we have been helping clients battle to avoid the negative consequences of felony convictions for many years.
-If you want us to do the same for you, all you have to do is give us a call.
-We have an in-depth understanding of the law, and we are ready to go to bat for you.
+At Oakley & Oakley, LLC, I have been helping clients battle to avoid the negative consequences of felony convictions for many years.
+If you want me to do the same for you, all you have to do is give me a call.
+I have an in-depth understanding of the law, and I am ready to go to bat for you.

 Defenses Against Kentucky Manslaughter Charges

-Innocence is the best defense against any crime in the Kentucky Revised Statutes.
-When defense lawyers can prove that their client was in another location or with a different person at the time the offense happened, they can almost always persuade the judge to dismiss the case.
+- Innocence: Innocence is the best defense against any crime in the Kentucky Revised Statutes.
+When a defense lawyer can prove that their client was in another location or with a different person at the time the offense happened, they can almost always persuade the judge to dismiss the case.

-State prosecutors must prove guilt beyond a reasonable doubt to get a conviction for manslaughter.
+- Lack of evidence: State prosecutors must prove guilt beyond a reasonable doubt to get a conviction for manslaughter.
 To do so, they typically have to present relevant evidence to the court.
-When attorneys claim that the prosecution does not have sufficient evidence to meet their burden of proof, they can often get jurors to acquit their client.
+When an attorney claim that the prosecution does not have sufficient evidence to meet its burden of proof, they can often get jurors to acquit their client.

 Your Knowledgeable Lexington Manslaughter Lawyer

-The legal team at Oakley & Oakley, LLC, has a thorough comprehension of Kentucky criminal law.
-So, if you need a Lexington manslaughter lawyer to help you battle back against the accusations of a state prosecutor, please do not hesitate to reach out to us.
-We are ready, willing, and able to assist you in any way we can.
+At Oakley & Oakley, LLC, I have a thorough comprehension of Kentucky criminal law.
+So, if you need a Lexington manslaughter lawyer to help you battle against the accusations of a state prosecutor, please do not hesitate to reach out to me.
+I am ready, willing and able to assist you in any way I can.